 - Removal of Organic and Inorganic Matter : - All water

 resources contain natural organic matters (NOM).
-Concentrations (usually
+Concentrations

-10 mg.
+to more than 10 mg.
 NOM creates direct problems, such as odor and

 taste in water, but also indirect problems such as organic

 disinfection byproduct formation, support of bacterial regrowth in

 removal of NOM is a prior task in modern water treatment.

 Ozone, like any other oxidant, seldom achieves a complete

 mineralization of NOM.
-Organic matter is partly oxidized and becoming
+Organic matter is partly oxidized and

-research, the effect of ozone in combination with
+pre-oxidant.
+In a research, the effect of ozone in combination with

 a biological filter is described.
 The combined treatment resulted in

 a reduction of DOC by 40-60%.
 The removal is even greater when ozone

 is used in combination with a coagulant.
 This is because ozone can

 coagulation-ozone-bio filtration results in a DOC reduction by 64%.

 When only bio filtration was applied, the reduction rate was only

 13%.
 The optimal concentration to remove organic matter by ozone was

 at an ozone dose of O3/DOC = 1 mg/mg.

 Most inorganic matters can be eliminated by ozone quite fast.
 After

 Ozonation, bio filtration is also required for inorganic matter.
-Namely,

-next water purification stage.
+during the next water purification stage.

 - Removal of Disinfection By-Products : - Disinfection

-byproducts (DBP) are mainly formed during the reaction between organic
+byproducts (DBP) are mainly formed during the reaction between

-(90-100%).
+filter (90-100%).
 Generally, this organic ozone DBP's do not form

 To reduce the amount of DBP's at a conventional disinfection system